Justifying quasiparticle self-consistent schemes via gradient optimization in Luttinger-Ward theory: Shortest Gradient of

 Setting the derivative of this quadratic versus $z$ to zero, we find the optimum

 or in other words

-This choice is guaranteed to minimize the contributions to $S_{nm}$ scaling as $\eta^{-1}$ that originate from the simple poles at $\epsilon_n+i\eta$ and $\epsilon_m+i\eta$.
-For an extended system, this is a good choice since the contributions coming from the numerator ({\it i.e.}, the poles of $\Sigma_{xc}$) are subleading and scale as $\eta^0$ as shown in Appendix \ref{appa}.
-However, for a finite system which has discrete energy levels, the contributions from the poles of the numerator also scale as $\eta^{-1}$ so that the above considerations do not provide an air-tight argument.
-One may hope that the ignored contributions are in fact small for physical reasons, but this is a subject for further investigation.
+This choice is guaranteed to minimize the contributions to $S_{nm}$ scaling as $\gamma^{-1}$ that originate from the simple poles at $\epsilon_n+i\gamma$ and $\epsilon_m+i\gamma$.
+For a system with only continuous energy bands, this is a good choice since the contributions coming from the numerator ({\it i.e.}, the poles of $\Sigma_{xc}$) are subleading and scale as $\gamma^0$ as shown in \ref{appa}.
+However, for a system containing discrete energy levels, the contributions from the poles of the numerator also scale as $\gamma^{-1}$ so that the above considerations do not provide an air-tight argument.
+In \ref{appe}, expressions for these contributions and estimates of their size are provided in the context of optimizing the gradient once self-consistency (QS) is achieved.
+Whether one should be ignoring them or one must include them in the optimization is a subject for further investigation.
 Finally, as we saw in the case of the diagonal contribution $S_{nn}$, the optimal Hermitian $U_{xc}$ is only determined by the real part of $\Sigma_{xc}$.